 Our next stop was the Balai-Kalimudan which is also a Datu’s House.
-“Balai” means “house”, “Kalimudan” means “join together” and a Datu is a tribal leader.
+“Balai” means “house” while “Kalimudan” means “join together.”
+A Datu is a tribal leader.
 Given the definition of the words combined, this seemingly typical native house is actually an all-around community hall where weddings are held, disputes are settled, datu rituals are performed and tribal matters are done.
-Like the White House and Malacanang Palace where the presidents resides, this house also serves as the tribe leader’s house.
+Like the White House and Malacanang Palace where the presidents reside, this house also serves as the tribe leader’s house.

-A bigger statue of a strong looking man with a spear can be found near the Datu’s House.
-The statue is labeled Bagani which is the local term for tribal warriors.
+A bigger statue of a strong-looking man with a spear can be found near the Datu’s House.
+The statue has the label Bagani which is the local term for tribal warriors.
 Miniature statues of people wearing varying clothes showcase the colorful culture of Mindanao’s indigenous people.
-We can also see a miniature waterfalls labeled Tinubdan which is viewed by the natives as a spring of wisdom.
+There’s a miniature waterfall with the name Tinubdan which means a spring of wisdom.

 We later came across to another native hut which has a carabao statue pulling a cart behind it.
 These showcase a typical native lifestyle of most Filipinos prior to western colonization.
 Swinging in a hammock as a way to relax during siesta time after a hard and tiring day of plowing the fields is a favorite by most Filipinos.
 The wishing well perhaps symbolizes how the Filipino culture is rich in superstition which varies in every region.

-There are actually a lot more fun things to do in this resort like fishing in its Fishing Village, horseback riding, swimming, camping, watching a Tinubdan-Langub show and daring yourself to challenge your fear of heights in their SkyRider.
-With all our fun experience in just a short time, we recommend adding a visit to Eden Nature Park and Resort in your list during your trip to Davao City.
+There are actually a lot more fun things to do in this resort, like fishing in its Fishing Village, horseback riding, swimming, camping, watching a Tinubdan-Langub show and daring yourself to challenge your fear of heights in their SkyRider.
+With all our fun experiences in just a short time, we recommend adding a visit to Eden Nature Park and Resort to your list during your trip to Davao City.